What is a corporate hackathon?

 • Theme rotation: alternate between technology-focused, problem-focused, and open hackathons

-• Pipeline integration: hackathon outputs feed into formal innovation funnel
+• Pipeline integration: hackathon outputs feed the Innovation Graph and the formal venture building pipeline

 • Skill building: use hackathons to develop capabilities needed for strategic initiatives

-As The Innovation Mode 2.0 describes, hackathons are most powerful as part of a 'continuous innovation system'—regular events that feed a structured pipeline for validating and developing the best ideas.
+Hackathons are most powerful as part of a continuous innovation system - regular events that feed a structured pipeline for discovering, validating, and developing the best ideas.
+For participant strategies, see the winning hackathon guide.